 For more information, contact University Health Services.

-The UC Bookstores offer all required and recommended textbooks and course packs.
+The Cincinnati Bookstores offer all required and recommended textbooks and course packs.
 Students who want to purchase used books should shop early because used books, which retail at 25% less than the retail price of new books, sell out quickly.
 You can check for textbooks online or call the bookstore at 513-556-1400.

 Parking on Campus